 1Password makes password management easy on your end, as it secures all your passwords and personal data and syncs them across all your devices, whether it be on your desktop or your phone.
 You also get to use all the rest of its features you may expect from most password managers.

-Register with 1Password
+Setting Up with 1Password

 No matter where you are or what kind of device you use, 1Password’s slew of password management features will surely help you make your life as convenient as possible.